rokka-io/rokka-wordpress-plugin/readme.txt

 = 3.0.0 =

 This release fixes an issue in WordPress where srcsets are generated with images of a ratio that doesn't match the ratio of the requested image size.
 This happens when the requested size is larger than the original image.
 When requesting an image size with a fixed ratio and the original image is smaller than this size you would expect to get all smaller sizes of the same ratio.

-To achieve this behavior this release changes the way images are downsized by WordPress.
-*This means that you need to regenerate the thumbnails when you activate and deactivate this plugin.*
+To achieve this behavior this release changes the way images are downsized by WordPress. **This means that you need to regenerate the thumbnails when you activate and deactivate this plugin.** This can be done for example with the following plugin: [https://wordpress.org/plugins/regenerate-thumbnails/](https://wordpress.org/plugins/regenerate-thumbnails/)

-This can be done for example with the following plugin: https://wordpress.org/plugins/regenerate-thumbnails/ Everything works fine if you don't do it but the fix will then only apply to new images.
+Everything works fine if you don't do it but the fix will then only apply to newly uploaded images.

 * [BUGFIX] Fix WordPress bug where srcsets are generated with images of a wrong ratio.
 * [BUGFIX] Fix warning in media library if attachment metadata is not yet generated after file upload.
-* [UPDATE] Updated rokka-client-php to v1.8.0
+* [UPDATE] Update rokka-client-php to v1.8.0

 = 2.0.3 =

-* [BUGFIX] Fix WordPress bug where $detached parameter in manage_media_columns filter is not set.
+* [BUGFIX] Fix WordPress bug where `$detached` parameter in `manage_media_columns`-filter is not set.

 = 2.0.2 =

-* [BUGFIX] Fetch image meta data if not passed to get_size_by_image_url()
+* [BUGFIX] Fetch image meta data if not passed to `get_size_by_image_url()`

 = 2.0.1 =

 * [BUGFIX] Autoformat option was not set when syncing stacks for the first time.
-* [BUGFIX] Backport wp_image_matches_ratio function to be compatible with older WordPress versions than 4.6.0
+* [BUGFIX] Backport `wp_image_matches_ratio` function to be compatible with older WordPress versions than 4.6.0
 * [BUGFIX] Fix finding of nearest matching size if image is requested with a width/height array instead of a size string

 = 2.0.0 =